kursattuncel/KGTU-Thesis-Template/README.md

 ``cv.tex``: Your CV (required for PhD, not required for Master's Thesis).
 The format is explained in the sample CV.

-``supplementary.tex``: Additional material, tables, figures, pictures, that don't fit anywhere in the mail text.
+``supplementary.tex``: Additional material, tables, figures, pictures, that don't fit anywhere in the main text.